infchg/Observe/README.md

 # Observability

-from OpenTelemetry to SOAR  with Splunk ELK Grafana,
+Observe or Meassure (M of Six-Sigma's DMAIC) from OpenTelemetry to SOAR  with Splunk ELK Grafana,

 ## Splunk